Where to Place Flood Insurance

 Is flood insurance available in the admitted market?

 It depends on the state and specific risk details.
 Some admitted carriers do write flood-prone properties and excess flood coverage, but many agents report needing to access surplus lines or specialty markets.
-States like Florida, North Carolina, Kentucky tend to have more carrier options based on agent discussions.
+States like Florida, North Carolina, Texas tend to have more carrier options based on agent discussions.

 What coverage does a flood-prone properties and excess flood coverage need?